The Slow Boat from Thailand to Laos [2023 Guide]

 How much is the visa and what are the requirements to enter Laos?

-It all depends on your nationality.
-Most people will pay around $50USD – check out our Laos visa guide for more information.
+It depends on your nationality.
+Most people will pay around $50USD – check out our Laos visa guide for more information.ย

 Does the slow boat run every day in the rainy season?

-Yes, however, you should be aware that the journey can take a little longer in wet weather.
+Yes, the basic slow boat will still be running.
+However, you should be aware that the journey can take a little longer in wet weather.
+For the premium cruises like Nagi of Mekong, there will be fewer departure dates throughout the rainy season May – August.

 If you do decide to hop on the slow boat from Thailand to Laos, you are unlikely to be disappointed!
-This rustic adventure showcases authentic Southeast Asian scenery and provides the opportunity to meet plenty of your fellow backpackers while getting from one country to another.
+This rustic adventure showcases some of the best Southeast Asian scenery and provides the opportunity to meet plenty of your fellow travellers while getting from one country to another.

 Choose the right boat for you and arrange your ticket either through a tour company or independently.
 This epic river cruise down the Mekong is sure to be a highlight of your trip!